Malaguth/skill-tracking/frontend/folder-structure.md

   - `package.json`: The package manager configuration file.
 It contains metadata about the project and its dependencies, as well as scripts to run various tasks, like building the project or starting a development server.
   - `pnpm-lock.yaml`: This is the configuration file for `pnpm`.
 It contains information about the exact versions of dependencies installed, similar to `package-lock.json` used by npm or `yarn.lock` used by Yarn.
   - `src/`: The source code directory.
+  - `.env`: Secure file that stores any type of sensible data like keys, urls, paths, etc.
   - `tsconfig.json`: The TypeScript configuration file.
 It contains settings and options for the TypeScript compiler.
   - `tsconfig.node.json`: A TypeScript configuration file specifically for Node.js.
   - `vite.config.ts`: The Vite configuration file.
 It allows you to customize the behavior of Vite during development and production.
 This file can include settings for plugins, server configurations, and more.